cam244-Gooby/A02/README.md

 start with an empty project.

-Open the terminal in WebStorm and initialize Git:
+Open the terminal in WebStorm and initialize Git

-git init

 Step 5: Connect to GitHub

 Create a GitHub account at https://github.com.

-Generate a personal access token (PAT) from GitHub under Settings > Developer settings > Personal access tokens.

 In WebStorm, navigate to File > Settings > Version Control > GitHub.

 Add your GitHub account using your username and the generated token.

-Step 6: Create a Repository and Make First Commit
+Step 6: Create a Repository

 On GitHub, create a new repository.